2023 Read with Jenna Book Club List: The Best Books Ranked

 Remarkably Bright Creatures

-May 2022 Read with Jenna Book List Pick
+More info: May 2022 Read with Jenna Book Club Pick

-I will be shoving this book into the hands of everyone who asks for a book recommendation.
-I’m not exaggerating when I say it’s my favorite book of the year so far.
+I will be shoving this book into the hands of everyone who asks for a book recommendation because it’s my favorite book of 2022

 Black Cake

-I absolutely loved this book that is a story about love, family and acceptance.
+I absolutely loved this contemporary fiction which is a story about love, family, and acceptance.
 It captured me from the first page with the story and the writing.

 When Eleanor Bennett dies, she leaves a voice recording for her two children Benny and Byron.
 She wants to tell them things about her life that she could not say when she was alive.

-While listening to their mother’s story, Byron and Benny learn about their mother, their family, and about themselves.
+While listening to their mother’s story, Byron and Benny learn about their mother, family, and themselves.
 They try to piece their relationship back together.
-The novel looks at everyone’s life in the present and in the past.
+The novel looks at everyone’s lives in the present and the past, but in its essence, it is a book about motherhood.

 The Family

-November 2021 Read with Jenna Book List Pick
+More info: November 2021 Read with Jenna Book Club Pick

-Set in the 30s and 40s in Red Hook, NY, this is the story of two girls born into the Italian Mafia.
+Set in the 30s and 40s in Red Hook, NY, this family drama story is about two girls born into the Italian Mafia.
 Sophia and Antonia are the best of friends, neighbors, and daughters of local mob members.
+The story spans their childhood, adolescence, and early adulthood as they navigate their relationships with each other and “The Family.”

-It was captivating and wonderful to learn about lives of the women in the crime family.
+It was captivating and wonderful to learn about the lives of the women in a crime family.
+It’s a must-read mob novel because it’s so unique.

 black buck

-January 2021 Read with Jenna Book List Pick
+More info: January 2021 Read with Jenna Book Club Pick

-Thanks to HMH Books and Libro.fm for my review copy.
 Black Buck was everything I thought it would be and more!
 At times this book reminded me of the subtle racism in Such a Fun Age but it was also reminiscent of the systemic racism in The Nickel Boys.
-And then there was the whole Wolf of Wall Street portion that literally had me picturing Leo screaming on the trading room floor.⁣ It was both entertaining and thought-provoking.
-5 stars.

 Valentine